qwer030413/qwer030413/README.md

 ## 🚀 About Me
-Junior at the University of California, San Diego majoring in computer science.
+Senior at the University of California, San Diego majoring in computer science.

 <!--
 **qwer030413/qwer030413** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.